Fur-bearing trout

 The fur-bearing trout (or furry trout) is a legendary creature found in American folklore and Icelandic folklore.
 According to folklore, the trout has created a thick coat of fur to maintain its body heat.
-Tales of furry fish date to the 17th-century and later the "shaggy trout" of Iceland.
+Tales of furry fish date to the 17th century.
 The earliest known American publication dates from a 1929 Montana Wildlife magazine article by J.H.
 Hicken.
 A taxidermy furry trout produced by Ross C. Jobe is a specimen at the Royal Museum of Scotland; it is a trout with white rabbit fur "ingeniously" attached.

-There are no known examples of any fur-bearing trout species, but two examples of hair-like growths on fish are known.
-The "cotton mold", Saprolegnia, can infect fish, which can result in the appearance of fish covered in the white "fur".
+There are no known examples of any fur-bearing trout species, but other examples of hair-like growths on fish are known.
+The "cotton mold", Saprolegnia, can infect fish, which can result in the appearance of fish covered in white "fur".
 Another fish, Mirapinna esau, has hairlike outgrowth and sports wing-like pectoral fins.
+The hairy ghost pipefish Solenostomus snuffleupagus also has hairlike growths.

 Commonalities

 Fur-bearing trout are fictional creatures that are purportedly found in the Arkansas River, northern North America, and Iceland.
 The basic claim (or tall tale) is that the waters of lakes and rivers in the area are so cold that they evolved a thick coat of fur to maintain their body heat.
 Another theory says that it is due to four jugs – or two bottles – of hair tonic being spilled into the Arkansas River.

 The origins vary, but one of the earlier claims date to a 17th-century Scottish immigrant's letter to his relatives referring to "furried animals and fish" being plentiful in the New World.
 It was followed by request to procure a specimen of these "furried fish" and one was sent home.
 A publication in 1900 recounts the Icelandic Lodsilungur, another haired trout, as being a common folklore.
 The earliest known American publication dates from a 1929 Montana Wildlife magazine article by J.H.
 Hicken.

 The "cotton mold" Saprolegnia will sometimes infect fish, causing tufts of fur-like growth to appear on the body.
 A heavy infection will result in the fish's death, and as the fungus continues to grow afterward, dead fish that are largely covered in the white "fur" can occasionally be found washed ashore.
 A real species of fish, Mirapinna esau, is known for the numerous hairlike structures on its body.
-This fish is not related to trouts but is instead a larval whalefish.
+This fish is not related to trouts but is instead a whalefish.
 It was discovered in the Azores in 1956.